-Looking for gluten-free recipes and resources?
+Looking for more gluten-free recipes and resources?
 This Everything Gluten Free page is a library of everything gluten free we’ve worked on.

-Every once in a while, I do use a natural form of sugar though.
-Special occasions like birthdays and holidays sometimes warrant the use of sugar (the naturally sweetened grain-free pecan pie I made for Thanksgiving was to die for!)
+Every once in a while, I do use a natural form of sugar, though.
+Special occasions like birthdays and holidays sometimes warrant the use of sugar.
+(The naturally sweetened grain-free pecan pie I made for Thanksgiving was to die for!)

 Old Fashioned Molasses Cookies (Grain-Free)